Avtandilko/k8s-cluster-creation/README.md

 null-provisioner issues `gcloud container clusters get-credentials` command, that add new context into current kubeconfig and switch current context

+## Description

+### BISA model

+Base - infrastructure - service - app model is a way to decompose overall infrastructure into different layers

+picture

+#### Base

+The main goal of this step is to prepare GCP project:

+* Create project
+* Set up IAM users and roles
+* Enable APIs
+* Enable billing
+* ...

+#### Infrastructure

+The main goal of this step is to create cloud resources:

+* GKE
+* Network resources (VPC, subnets)
+* Managed databases
+* ...

+#### Service

+The main goal of this step is to prepare Kubernetes cluster for application deploy and create infrastructure components inside Kubernetes:

+* Ingress
+* Monitoring and logging tools
+* RBAC tools
+* ...

+#### Application

+The main goal of this step is to provision application and provide simple way to update it.
+Usually it should be done via CI/CD tools, like GitLab CI, Circle CI, etc...

 ## Checklist

 * [x] Write simple PHP application
 * [x] Write Helm Chart for simple PHP application
 * [x] Write Terraform code for GKE cluster provisioning
-* [ ] Write Terraform code for ingress-nginx provisioning or use GKE load balancer
+* [x] Write Terraform code for ingress-nginx provisioning or use GKE load balancer
 * [ ] Write Terraform code for application provisioning
-* [ ] Write pytest code for application availability check
+* [x] Write pytest code for application availability check

 PHP App: